-• Flexible grid solutions (FGS) - The company is a developer of UK based energy storage and flexible power generation projects.
+• Flexible Grid Solutions (FGS) - This business unit is a developer of UK based energy storage and flexible power generation projects.
 As the energy mix in the UK transitions from base load generation provided by coal and nuclear power generation to become largely reliant on renewables, there are significant opportunities.
 Such investments neatly fit in with the UK's Net Zero 2050 initiative which concerns greenhouse gas emissions and increasing pressure on the UK grid.
-Corcel has a 100% interest in the Burwell Battery Storage and Solar Project - a 100MW (50MW of energy storage and 50MW of solar) project in Cambridgeshire which the team are rapidly moving to a shovel ready status.
+Corcel has a 100% interest in the Burwell Battery Storage - a 50MW project (100MW grid connection) in Cambridgeshire which the team are rapidly moving to a shovel ready status.
+More recently the Company acquired interests in two gas peaker projects, now owning 40% of the Tring Road 50MW site and 100% of the Avonmouth 50MW installation.
+Both of these gas peaker opportunities are fully shovel ready and add immediate impact to the FGS portfolio.